brycecf/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Constraint propagation is used to solve the naked twins problem by identifying a new strategy in sudoku games.
+In this case, it is that if two (or more in other variants of the "naked" strategies) boxes contain the same two value options, their shared peers **cannot** be either one of those values in the solution.
+By applying this constrain to the Naked Twins' shared peers, it helps reduce the number of possible solutions that need to be evaluted.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Unlike Naked Twins, diagonal sudoku is not a new strategy, but simply a new rule for the game that expands the definition of units and peers.
+As a result, since we are already limiting the possible solutions based on units and peers (through rows, columns, and squares), we just need to simply update those existing constraints to include the main diagonals in the sudoku table.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame